jul/dsat/docs/source/new.rst

 Roadmap
 *******

+0.6.1
+    * introducing a garbage collector that can serialize buffer on disk
+    * going tornado

 0.6
     Make a full functionnal testing framework so people can build their own topology and measure impacts of choices.